 Frankfurt (Germany) and Nairobi (Kenya) November 2018.
-GreenTec is pleased to announce our investment into Kenya-based Yusudi LTD. Yusudi develops innovative training and educational programs designed to help young Africans succeed in the work place through training, mentorship, and practical application of learned skills.
+GreenTec is pleased to announce our investment in Kenya-based Yusudi LTD. Yusudi develops innovative training and educational programs designed to help young Africans succeed in the workplace through training, mentorship, and practical application of learned skills.

 Africa’s growing youth population can be a boon to the economy if young people are healthy, educated, and productive.
 With a little over half a million college graduates and 5.2 million young Kenyan’s un- or underemployed, it is clear that young people need better opportunities and educational options to succeed in the modern economy.
 Many college graduates cannot find viable work due to missing key business and soft skills necessary to find and succeed in a career or not being adequately prepared to be competitive in the rapidly evolving employment landscape.

 Yusudi was founded with the vision to enable holistic, creative learning programs, unique to every individual.
 Yusudi believes that the fast-changing pace of work in the 21st century creates a need to shift and combine skillsets for professional growth.
 To date, Yusudi has impacted more than 2,500 Kenyan young people, including taking more than 500 learners through its’ Skills2Grow program with an 87% job-on-graduation rate.
 Yusudi applies blended learning programs combining lessons and training, mentorship, and practical application to help learners develop, grow, and then apply their skills in the market.